 According to a joint SEMrush and CMI study, the most challenging task for copywriters is to find a balance between the creative element and search engine optimization.

 How is SEO Copywriting Different Than Copywriting?

 Let’s first understand how SEO copywriting differs from conventional copywriting.

 |A copywriter is traditionally considered to be a creative professional who knows how to write to appeal to the target audience and boost customer engagement.
 The particular copy they create is supposed to persuade the customer to take the desired action (go to the store, sign up for a class, etc.).||SEO copywriters tailor this skill to online content.
 Only, they also take into account how Google operates, what kind of copy gets clicks/shares and satisfies user intent, and what keywords they should tackle with their copy.|

 SEO Copywriting vs. Content Writing

-Content writing has a primary goal of bringing organic traffic from search engines.
-A content writer’s job is mainly to provide valuable content aimed at your buyer personas (you can check out our latest SEMrush chat dedicated to content writing).
+The basic purpose of content writing is to generate organic traffic from search engines.
+The primary responsibility of a content writer is to create useful material for your buyer personas (you can check out our latest SEMrush chat dedicated to content writing).